Computer Automated Measurement and Control

 The original standard was capable of one 24-bit data transfer every microsecond.
-Later a revision to the standard was released to support short cycles which allow a transfer every 450 ns.
+Later a revision to the standard was released to support short cycles which allows a transfer every 450 ns.
 A follow on upwardly compatible standard Fast CAMAC allows the crate cycle time to be tuned to the capabilities of the modules in each slot.

 The FASTBUS standard was introduced in 1984 as a replacement for CAMAC in large systems.

 Backplane physical characteristics

 The physical connector on the back of a CAMAC module is a card-edge connector, with a receiving socket on the backplane.
 Because there are no alignment pins on the socket or connector, there is the possibility of connector misalignment upon module insertion.
 Therefore, CAMAC modules may NOT be hot-swapped.
 Many devices are connected to it.

 Backplane electrical characteristics

 CAMAC shares low-voltage DC power with NIM crates.
 The crate supplies +6 V, −6 V, +12 V, −12 V, +24 V, and −24 V to all modules.